Puppy Development By Week

 Puppy Nutrition at 6 to 8 Weeks

 Puppies start eating solid food around weeks three and four.
-By weeks six to eight, they should be fully eating puppy food.
+By 6-8 weeks, they should be fully eating puppy food.
 Puppies have unique nutritional needs.
 They need more protein for growing muscles, DHA to support brain development and a proper calcium and phosphorous level for growing bones.

 Puppy food has a different nutrient profile than adult dog food to meet those needs.
 Ensuring your dog is on a well-balanced puppy food is essential to helping them grow big and strong.